allaboutevemirolive/Arabic-Extractor/README.md

 # Arabic OCR and TTS:
-> Extract Text from Images and Convert it to Speech

 This project aims to extract Arabic text from images and convert it to speech.
-This can be useful in a variety of applications, such as accessibility for visually impaired individuals or language learning.
+It can be useful in a variety of applications such as accessibility for visually impaired individuals or language learning.
 The end result is that it will output an audio file with the text spoken in Arabic.

-***

 # Installation